 4. Get a Tune-up

 It does not matter if you are someone who knows your way around a motor, you should consider taking your RV in for maintenance occasionally.
-Sometimes even if you know what you are doing it can be easy to look passed certain things and overlook others.
+Sometimes even if you know what you are doing it can be easy to look past certain things and overlook others.
 Getting a fresh set of eyes to take a look at your RV can be extremely helpful.

 Getting a checkup will help you make sure that your RV is in the right condition to drive in winter weather.
 This will help you avoid accidents and better prepare yourself for more difficult winter camping.